The Island with Bear Grylls: Premise

 In promoting the first series, the show was pitched as a challenge for modern men, to see if they can survive when marooned on a Pacific island armed only with minimal tools and their own initiative.
 According to Bear Grylls, masculinity (and machismo) is in crisis, and he is interested if men can survive after being stripped of the luxuries of 21st-century living; the show is therefore also a social experiment to see if man can recapture his primeval instincts.

-In the second series, following complaints about the absence of women in the first series, two groups, 14 men and 14 women, were left on two separate islands.
-In the third series, two groups of eight men and eight women were left at opposite ends of the same island, with neither group knowing of the other's presence.
-In the fourth series, there were two sets of participants of different age groups, while in the fifth series, the two groups were of different income levels.
-The sixth series features money dropped onto the island for participants to find in order to examine the effect of money in a survival situation.

 For the first series, the participants had to survive for one month.
 For the second series, this was extended to six weeks.
 The participants stayed on the island for five weeks in the fifth series, and cash prize was introduced.

 Production

 Locations

 The first series was filmed on an uninhabited Pacific island, Isla Gibraleón, which is one of the Pearl Islands off the coast of Panama.
 The island has an 8 km coastline, five beaches, a mangrove swamp, and is covered with jungle.
 The mangrove swamp is located on the east coast of the island where the men were dropped off, and the main sandy beach is on the west coast where the men set camp.

 The second series used two islands in the same archipelago, the women reusing the island from the first series, Isla Gibraleón, while the men were allocated Isla San Telmo.
 This series was filmed in the rainy season which presented additional challenges.
 Isla San Telmo was again used in the third series.
 In the fourth series, a larger island, Isla Bayoneta, and a smaller neighbouring island, close enough to reach at low tide, were used for two sets of participants of different age groups.
 In the fifth series, the two teams were left to survive again on Isla Gibraleón.
 The sixth series (Treasure Island) features Isla Bayoneta once again.